teddokano/mikan/README.md

 ## Examples
 The example code files are in `examples/` folder.
 It shows simple usage examples for the drivers and standalome demo for target devices.

+> **Note**
+> These examples should work on any MicroPython platform but need to absorb hardware difference.
+> All these examples runs as it is on MIMXRT1050-EVK.
+If you try on MIMXRT1170-EVK, the hardware I2C has different ID for A4/A5 pins.
+The ID must be changed from 0 to 2.
+> Refer to pinout document for each platforms.
+For i.MXRT, the pinout information is available [here](https://docs.micropython.org/en/latest/mimxrt/pinout.html#mimxrt-i2c-pinout).

 ?|File name|Description|Device type
 ---|---|---|---